nmshd/rust-crypto/Documentation/Doc.md

   - **Saving keys in the strongbox**: All generated keys are stored securely within the strongbox.
   - **Encrypt and Decrypt Data**: Utilizing symmetric encryption, our system ensures data confidentiality through encryption and decryption mechanisms.
-  - **Sign and Verify Data**: We provide functionality for both symmetric and asymmetric signing and verification, ensuring data integrity and authenticity.
+  - **Sign and Verify Data**: We provide functionality for asymmetric signing and verification, ensuring data integrity and authenticity.

   In the following chapter, you will find detailed information on the supported algorithms.
 </details>